daysofwonder/asmodeenet_sso_js/README.md

 * **redirect_uri** *string*
 * **response_type** *string* Optional, default is 'token id_token'.
 Values could be : token, id_token or both space separate
 * **scope** *string* Optional, default is 'openid+profile'.
 Value could be a list of `+` separate word: openid, profile, email, adress, public, private.
 Openid scope is mandatory if you use response_type id_token (and this is one or couple 'token id_token' are strongly advised)
-* **base_is_host** *string* Optional, URL of the GD Identity Server.
-By default, it's https://account.gamify-digital.com but you can set https://account.staging.gamify-digital.com for your test by ex.
+* **base_is_host** *string* Optional, URL of the AN Identity Server.
+By default, it's https://account.asmodee.net but you can set https://account.staging.asmodee.net for your test by ex.
 * **base_is_path** *string* Optional.
 This should be used, in futur, to use an other version of the IS oAuth API. default /main/v2/oauth.

 ##### Discover